ekscrypto/Base64/README.md

 Base64 Additions for Objective-C on Mac OS X and iOS
 =======

+WARNING: This code is no longer required, base64 comes with all recent versions of macOS, iOS, iPadOS, watchOS and tvOS.
+Performance metrics below were valid for comparison against the provided libraries in 2012 and may not reflect current performance.
+If in doubt, use the system provided functions.

 ### Usage: Cococapods

 Add the following line to your Podfile: